tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What AWS services can be used to identify and search for externally shared AWS resources?
 A: AWS IAM Access Analyzer.

 - Q: Which AWS service helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry standards: AWS Artifact or AWS Audit Manager?
-A: AWS Audit Manager.
-Artifact provides access to on-demand compliance reports.
+A: Only AWS Audit Manager provides continuous auditing.
+Artifact provides on-deman access to compliance reports.

 ## Architecting for the Cloud